jacoobanderson/1DV610-L2/README.md

 4. The user should be able to mark the TODO as finished.
 5. The user should be able to advance the progression of the task.
 5.1 If the progression is 100% the task should be set to done.
+6. The user should be able to get a random task suggestion.
+6.1 The user should be able to keep randomizing tasks.
-6. The user should be able to exit the program.
+7. The user should be able to exit the program.